 Widely regarded as one of Britain’s foremost artists, David Hockney’s changing artistic styles have been extensively chronicled in major art galleries and museum exhibitions around the world.
-We examine some of his now rare and limited designs for Tate, Louisiana Museum of Modern Art, San Francisco Opera and more.
+We examine some of his now rare designs for Tate, Louisiana Museum of Modern Art, San Francisco Opera and more.

 Ever since his school days at Bradford School of Art in the 1950s, Hockney embraced autobiographical subjects inspired by friends and his travels.
 After his breakup with Peter Schlesinger in the summer of 1971, he travelled to Japan with his friend Mark Lancaster.